ADHD, By the Numbers

 - Half of all students with ADHD also have listening comprehension problems.

-- About one-third of these students have one or more of the following:
+- About one-third of students with ADD have one or more of the following:

 - Language deficits (poor listening comprehension, poor verbal expression, poor reading comprehension)